sistemaon/pinescript/ideas/README.md

 * May use Stoch Slow in a higher timeframe (120/240 minutes) and in a smaller timeframe (6/12/30 minutes) may look for entries.
 * Stoch Slow direction up is long, and down is short.
 * May use 15 Renko to look for entries.

+---

+#### Randoms
+> To define a longer stop loss, if price break uptrend moving average, fetch the last 1-2-3 price pattern buy.\
+> If break downtrend moving average, fetch the last 1-2-3 price pattern sell.